andres-lowrie/lang/docs/content/docs/custom-types/_index.md

 x:yes = []
 ```

-There aren't any restrictions to the function _lang_ will run the function
+There aren't any restrictions to the function: _lang_ will run the function
 passing whatever is on the right hand side of the "=" to it and check the
 return value; if it's `true` lang will allow the assignment otherwise it will
 return an error